Postmortems to begin on 39 victims found dead in truck in the UK

 GRAYS, UK: British police were questioning the driver of a truck in which 39 people, believed to be Chinese nationals, were found dead this week as postmortem examinations of some of the victims began on Friday (Oct 25).

-The 25-year-old driver from Northern Ireland was arrested on suspicion of murder after the grim discovery of the bodies in the back of his refrigerated truck on an industrial estate near London in the early hours of Wednesday morning.
+The 25-year-old driver from Northern Ireland was arrested on suspicion of murder after the grim discovery of the bodies in the back of his refrigerated truck on an industrial estate in Essex in the early hours of Wednesday morning.

 He has not been formally identified but a source familiar with the investigation said he was Mo Robinson from the Portadown area of the British province.
 Detectives will decide later whether to charge him with an offence, release him or ask a court for more time to quiz him.